JanssenProject/jans/docs/admin/developer/agama/lifecycle.md

   "metadata": {
     "displayName": "Biometric authentication",
     "author": "John",
-    "description": "This has not be written yet", "properties": {
+    "description": "This has not been written yet", "properties": {
       "api_key": "e2987c51",
       "secret": "change it"